Rhino Rescue Vented Chest Seal Review

 Final verdict: 4.4 / 5

 The RHINO RESCUE Vented Chest Seal is the simplest, cheapest correct answer to the most common gap in staged trauma kits.
-Vented design, two seals, sterile packaging, $14.99.
+Vented design, two seals, sterile packaging, the listed price.
 Buy this to complete a NAR kit, restock a Rhino IFAK, or round out a self-built pouch from the trauma kits collection.
 Buy a name-brand seal only when a written protocol requires one.

 VIEW ON WC SAFETY โ CHECK PRICE ON AMAZON โ